-Although the native resolution of the DLP5533A-Q1 is 1152 × 1152, when paired with the DLPC230-Q1 controller, the DLP5533A-Q1 can be driven with different resolutions to utilize the 2:1 aspect ratio.
-For example, Headlight applications typically use a resolution of 1152 × 576.
+Although the native resolution of the DLP5532-Q1 is 1152 × 1152, when paired with the DLPC230-Q1 controller, the DLP5532-Q1 can be driven with different resolutions to utilize the 2:1 aspect ratio.
 Please see the DLPC230-Q1 automotive DMD controller data sheet (DLPS054) for a list of supported resolutions.
+Diamond pixel arrays also have the capability to increase display resolution beyond native resolution.
+Future controllers or video formatters may take advantage of this enhanced resolution.